 “Because we’re obtaining all this relational information, we can go back to ‘how did this start?’
 An intern can answer that question in seconds.
 Which dramatically reduces the cost” to the organization, Viscuso says.
 And then Bit9’s protection software can help make sure that kind of attack doesn’t work again.

 Ultimately the companies are joining forces to lower the security costs for big customers.
-“Every [chief scientific officer] we met that had Bit9 said, ‘Can’t you and Bit9 play together?
-If I had Bit9 and Carbon Black, I’d have everything,’” Viscuso says.
+“Every [chief security officer] we met that had Bit9 said, ‘Can’t you and Bit9 play together?
+If I had Bit9 and Carbon Black, I’d have everything,'” Viscuso says.

 Competitors would say the merger doesn’t really advance enterprise security.
 But Bit9 is forging ahead in a new world.
 The company reported 66 percent revenue growth in 2013 (no absolute numbers given), and it says it has started pilot tests at 34 retailers since the beginning of January.
 Its other big customers include universities, government organizations, energy companies, financial institutions, and Internet firms.